fschaeck/openvpn3-airvpn/README.rst

 * added cipher override to client configuration
 * added ncp disable override to client configuration
 * added ncp-disable option in openvpn profile
+* added support for DNS push ignore to Tunnel Builder
 * bug fixes and new features

-This fork is maintained by AirVPN (https://airvpn.org) and it is used in Eddie for Android edition app available at https://play.google.com/store/apps/details?id=org.airvpn.eddie
+This fork is maintained by AirVPN (https://airvpn.org) and it is used in Eddie for Android edition app available in Google Play at https://play.google.com/store/apps/details?id=org.airvpn.eddie and in Amazon Store at https://www.amazon.com/Eddie-AirVPN-official-OpenVPN-GUI/dp/B07KTD6DH9

 Direct link for sideloading the apk file can be found in AirVPN forum "News and Announcement" section https://airvpn.org/forums/forum/9-news-and-announcement/